Adamantine-art/markdown-links/README.md

 ![adamantine-links](https://raw.githubusercontent.com/Adamantine-art/markdown-links/main/img/welcome.jpg)

-You can parse a file following this structure:
+You can parse any .md file following this structure:

-`adamantine-links your-file.md --CLIoptions`
+`$ adamantine-links your-file.md --CLIoptions`

 Then the output will be an array of objects with all the links and their properties.